make your grant application more competitive

 The welcoming space is intended to host convenings that foster collaboration across sectors and communities to create positive systemic change across Los Angeles County.
 It is not meant for individual organizational business, board meetings or fundraising.

-The Palevsky Center can be reserved Mondays, Wednesdays and Fridays from 8:30 a.m. – 5:00 p.m.
-Due to popular demand, one month’s advance notice is requested.
+The Palevsky Center is available Monday through Friday from 8:30 a.m. – 5:00 p.m.
+Due to popular demand, three months advance notice is requested.